Lone Star Steakhouse & Saloon: Bankruptcy and closure

 After closing most of the remaining restaurants, Lone Star Steakhouse filed for Chapter 11 Bankruptcy Protection on February 13, 2017.
 The company claimed that the remaining restaurants were sold to a new owner on July 31, 2017, and for that reason explained that any gift cards would no longer be honored.
 The Chapter 11 restructuring was converted to a Chapter 7 bankruptcy filing on September 7, 2017.

 As of August 2019, the company website listed 4 locations, all of which have since closed.
 The website lists locations in Mount Vernon, Illinois, which closed in March 2019; in Mount Pleasant, Michigan, which closed on October 5, 2018; in Asheville, North Carolina, which closed on July 2, 2018; and in Middletown, Ohio, which closed in September 2018.
-On October 6, 2019, an independently run location in Knightdale, North Carolina officially closed, which was the last Lone Star location in the continental United States.